quantiaconsulting/amplicon_metagenomics/ITS/ITS_readme.md

 The first step in this process is to assign taxonomy to the sequences in our `FeatureData[Sequence]` QIIME 2 artifact.

 We will initially perform the taxonomic classification by using [**classify-consensus-vsearch**](https://docs.qiime2.org/2019.1/plugins/available/feature-classifier/classify-consensus-vsearch/).
-***Like the previous time-consuming step, we show you the used line but we are just copyng the pre-computed results.***
+***Like the previous time-consuming step, we show you the used line, but we are just copyng the pre-computed results.***
 :stop_sign:
 ```
 qiime feature-classifier classify-consensus-vsearch \